 Glacier National Park – https://www.nps.gov/glac/ – I’ve been privileged to work and play in the Glacier area since 2003, my first summer, which changed the course of my life.
 For nine years preceding my entry into graduate school at WSU, I served as a wildlife technician on the Park’s east side under JW, a darn-fine wildlife biologist.
 Glacier is an inspirational place, one which I’ve been fortunate to get to know in so many ways, in so many steep corners.

 The Glacier National Park Conservancy – https://glacier.org/ – The folks at the Glacier National Park Conservancy are helping make my graduate ambitions a reality.
 Besides funding my research, they raise funds for a variety of much-needed purposes in Glacier, like rebuilding the Sperry Chalet, which was lost in a wildfire in 2017.

 Montana Fish, Wildlife & Parks – http://fwp.mt.gov/ – There is no finer state-level wildlife management agency in the country than Montana Fish, Wildlife & Parks.
-I started earning my stripes in the “bear world” working here for another inspirational figure.
-Many people who still work here feel like second family.
+I earned some of my stripes in the ‘bear world’ working here for another inspirational figure of mine.
 The work environment cultured at FWP is terrific.
 Their ranks are filled with inspired professionals who relish the outdoors and are dedicated to conserving fish and wildlife populations.